 Bottom Line

-These types of partnerships are outstanding news for travelers.
+In conclusion, these types of partnerships are outstanding news for travelers.
 Any opportunity that you have to earn extra miles and points is a great bonus and something to be aware of.
+Take the time now to link Lyft to your preferred loyalty program so that you'll earn points and miles on every Lyft ride.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.